f5devcentral/f5-agility-labs-xc/docs/class4/module2/lab3.rst

 the backend IP of 10.1.20.5.

-In the AWS environment we want to resolve the name "adjective-animal.example.internal" to resolve to the IP address of the Volterra Gateway (VG).
-The VG will host a Virtual IP (VIP) that will host a TCP Load Balancer that will proxy traffic back to the original backend application.
+In the AWS environment we want to resolve the name "adjective-animal.example.internal" to resolve to the IP address of the Distributed Cloud Mesh.
+The Cloud Mesh will host a Virtual IP (VIP) that will host a TCP Load Balancer that will proxy traffic back to the original backend application.

 .. image:: ../images/tcplb-lab.png